openstack-infra/system-config/doc/source/project.rst

 =====

-The project infrastructure encompasses all of the systems that are used in the day to day operation of the OpenStack project as a whole.
+The project infrastructure encompasses all of the systems that are used in the day to day operation of the OpenContrail project as a whole.
 This includes development, testing, and collaboration tools.
 All of the software that we run is open source, and its configuration is public.
 The project still uses a number of systems that do not yet